This post may contain affiliate links. Please read our disclosure policy.

 • In a large bowl, combine the oats, coconut, walnuts, brown sugar, cinnamon, nutmeg, allspice, ginger, and cloves.

-• In a small pot on medium heat, melt butter and stir in maple syrup, molasses, and salt.
-Cook, stirring frequently until the mixture is smooth.
-Remove from the heat and stir in the vanilla.
+• In a small saucepan over medium heat, melt the butter.
+Stir in the maple syrup, molasses, and salt.
+Cook, stirring often, until smooth.
+Remove from heat and stir in the vanilla.

 Notes

-• Creating Granola Clusters: For those who love the crunch of granola clusters, a simple technique can make all the difference.
-During the first 10 minutes of baking, gently press the mixture into 1-inch ovals on the baking sheet.
-This helps the oats and nuts stick together, forming delightful clusters.
+• Forming Clusters: For big granola clusters, lightly press the mixture into small 1-inch ovals on the baking sheet before baking.
+This helps the oats and nuts stick together.

 Nutrition